quancore/demoanalyzer-go/README.md

     go build
     ./demoanalyzer-go --demofilepath natus-vincere-vs-avangar-m2-train.dem --outpath stat.txt --checkanalyzer --logfilepath log.txt

+## Feature request

+It is highly appreciated to introduce new game features to summerize players and games better.
+If you think a feature can add value, you can create a PR with indication of importance of feature and exact definition of it.

 ## Bug report

 It is highly possible that the analyzer can fail to analyze a demofile.
 Because demofiles are very messy, there is no guarantee that this analyzer can analyze all kind of demo files.
 If you encounter an runtime error or get wrong statistics of a player, simply do: